jmacnut/HWT_WorkshopMaterials/python/README.md

 1. We can create a new folder ("make directory") by typing `mkdir python_projects`, where `python_projects` can be anything that you want to name the folder.
 1. Now let's navigate to the new folder ("change directory") by typing `cd python_projects`.
 (Again, replace `python_projects` with the name you actually gave the folder.)
 1. Later, you can repeat these steps as many times as you need to, to create folders within folders if you wish.
 And if you want to go to a parent folder at any time, you can type `cd ..` to do so.
 But for now, let's remain in the `python_projects` folder.
-1. Here are a few more common commands you can try later on your own: https://scotch.io/bar-talk/10-need-to-know-mac-terminal-commands
+1. Here are a few more common commands you can try later on your own: [view commands](https://scotch.io/bar-talk/10-need-to-know-mac-terminal-commands).

 ### Part 2.
-Quick aside: Download the project
+Download the project
 1. While leaving the terminal open, visit https://github.com/hawaiiwomenintech/WorkshopMaterials in a browser.
 1. Click on the green Code button and click on Download ZIP.
 1. Open that zip file so that we have the uncompressed contents.
 You should now see a folder called "WorkshopMaterials-master" in your Downloads folder.